aaronbloomfield/ccc/hws/tokens/index.md

 2. The image sizes are as specified above (no larger than 2000x2000).
 3. They are appropriate images.
 Nothing vulgar, nothing involving nudity, nothing that could be labeled NSFW (not safe for work), or otherwise deemed as offensive.
 Basically, nothing that would get me in trouble with an administration that does not have a sense of humor about these things.
 Like with the poll in the [dApp introduction](../dappintro/index.html) ([md](../dappintro/index.md)) assignment, there are many great ways to express your opinions that others may find controversial -- but an image for a NFT on our private Ethereum blockchain is not really one of them.

+You are welcome to use any generative AI tool for these images, as long as it fulfills the requirements described herein.

-Understand this: **IN THIS COURSE, OWNING THE NFT DOES NOT IMPLY OWNERSHIP OF THE IMAGE.**  The assumption is that you don't actually own the original image, since it's in the public domain.
+Understand this: **IN THIS COURSE, OWNING THE NFT DOES NOT IMPLY OWNERSHIP OF THE IMAGE.**  The assumption is that you may not actually own the original image.
 Or if you do own the image, then possession of the NFT does not mean you are willing to give up ownership of the original image itself.

 Pick some fun or funny image.
 You are welcome to pick one from Wikipedia or Reddit or similar.
 Or memes.
 But something appropriate.
 And keep in mind that, like with NFTs on the real Ethereum blockchain, anybody can download the image.
 Likewise, others will be able to determine who uploaded that image, since your userid will be at the start of the image file name.